Running a Pyramid Application under mod_wsgi¶

 This guide will outline broad steps that can be used to get a Pyramid

-application running under Apache via mod_wsgi
+application running under Apache via mod_wsgi.
+This particular tutorial

 was developed under Apple's macOS platform (Snow Leopard, on a 32-bit